 So there we have it... my top tips for managing anxiety.

 Since applying these to my own life, I have noticed significant improvements.
-Don't get me wrong, I'm no trained therapist.
-But maybe taking some of this advice on board will help, or at least encourage you to talk to someone about it.
+Don't get me wrong, I'm no trained therapist, but maybe taking some of this advice on board will help.

-I still have a way to go, as believe it or not, I'm not perfect.
+I still have a long way to go, as believe it or not, I'm not perfect.

 Shocker, I know.

 If you're struggling, just know that my door is always open...